ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/LOADER.md

 defer loader.Close()
 ```

-The high-level function `initocfl.LoadStorageRoot` in [pkg/ocfl/initocfl](../../initocfl/README.md) is the recommended way to load storage roots as it handles version detection and extension setup automatically.
+The high-level function `ocfl.LoadStorageRoot` in [pkg/ocfl/README.md](../README.md) is the recommended way to load storage roots as it handles version detection and extension setup automatically.

 ---
 - [Back to Storage Root Overview](../README.md)